-W. Professionally Administered Drugs
+X. Professionally Administered Prescription Drugs

-Medica covers medically necessary professionally administered drugs that are administered, in conjunction with a covered benefit such as an office visit or home health care visit, by a physician acting within the scope of the provider's license, on an outpatient basis in a hospital, physician's office or in your home.
+Medica covers medically necessary professionally administered prescription drugs that are administered, in conjunction with a covered benefit such as an office visit or home health care visit, by a provider acting within the scope of the provider's license, on an outpatient basis in a hospital, provider's office or in your home.

-Prior authorization (approval in advance) is required before you receive certain biologics, biosimilars and professionally administered drugs.
-Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy.
+Prior authorization (approval in advance) is required before you receive certain biologics, biosimilars and professionally administered prescription drugs.
+Certain biologics, biosimilars and professionally administered prescription drugs may be subject to step therapy.
 In certain cases, it is possible to get an exception to step therapy requirements.
 To obtain more information about the step therapy exception process call Member Services at the number on the back of your Medica ID card.

-If you require certain professionally administered drugs, we may direct you to a designated facility with whom we have an arrangement to provide those certain professionally administered drugs.
+If you require certain professionally administered prescription drugs, we may direct you to a designated facility with whom we have an arrangement to provide those certain professionally administered prescription drugs.
 Such designated facilities may include an outpatient pharmacy, specialty pharmacy, home health care agency, home infusion provider, hospital-affiliated pharmacy or hemophilia treatment center contracted pharmacy.
-If you or your provider administering the professionally administered drugs are directed to a designated facility and you or your provider choose not to obtain your professionally administered drug from that designated facility, benefits are not available under this Policy for that professionally administered drug.
+If you or your provider administering the professionally administered prescription drugs are directed to a designated facility and you or your provider choose not to obtain your professionally administered prescription drug from that designated facility, benefits are not available under this Policy for that professionally administered prescription drug.

-Professionally administered drugs provided by a non-network provider.
+Professionally administered prescription drugs provided by a non-network provider.

-X. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction)
+Y. Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction)